Bones found in California desert said to be those of missing family

 LOS ANGELES (Reuters) - Two sets of skeletal remains found buried in the California desert earlier this week have been identified as the parents in a family that vanished nearly four years ago, and the remaining bones are likely their two young sons, police said on Friday.

-Coroner’s investigators used dental records to identify the remains of Joseph McStay, 40, and his wife Summer, 43, who were reported missing from the San Diego area in February 2010 along with their two children, the San Bernardino County Sheriff’s Department said.
+Coroner’s investigators used dental records to identify the remains of Joseph McStay, 40, and his wife Summer, 43, who were reported missing from the San Diego area in February 2010 along with their two children, San Bernardino County Sheriff’s Department spokeswoman Cindy Bachman said.

-Autopsies were still under way to formally identify what are thought to be the remains of Gianni McStay, 4, and his 3-year-old brother, Joseph, the sheriff’s department said.
+Autopsies were still under way but DNA tests will likely be required to formally identify what are thought to be the remains of Gianni McStay, 4, and his 3-year-old brother, Joseph, Bachman said, and may take weeks to complete

-The coroner’s office has classified all four deaths as homicides, San Bernardino County Sheriff John McMahon said, adding that the cause of death would not be released during the ongoing investigation.
+The coroner’s office has classified all four deaths as homicides, San Bernardino County Sheriff John McMahon said, adding that the means in which the victims were believed slain would not be released during the ongoing investigation.

 “Every available resource will be utilized in this investigation to identify the suspects involved in this heinous crime and bring them to justice,” McMahon said.